panzerdp/dmitripavlutin.com/content/posts/098-everything-about-null/index.md

 It's tempting to return `null` when you cannot construct an object.
 But this practice has downsides.

-As soon as `null` appears within your execution stack, you always have to check for it and handle it separately.
+As soon as `null` appears within your execution stack, you always have to check for it.

-I try to avoid returning `null` in favor of other practices like:
+I try to avoid returning `null` in favor of:

-* return a default object instead of `null`
+* returning a default object instead of `null`
-* throw an error instead of returning `null`
+* throwing an error instead of returning `null`

 Let's recall the `greetObject()` function that returns greeting objects.